 Download a copy of the guidebook.

 As a unit finds the exciting overlap between sustainability and its mission, many big ideas often emerge.
 These are the potential strategic opportunities you can leverage to drive real results.
 But don’t forget the smaller, quicker actions that build momentum, confidence and enthusiasm around the larger initiatives.

-Quick Wins: Short term, tactical steps that represent that build a culture of sustainability and allow people to practice new ways of working and making decisions.
+Quick Wins: Short term, tactical steps that build a culture of sustainability and allow people to practice new ways of working and making decisions.
 Many of these small actions taken over time lead to big results.

-One of the pilot units, Penn State Public Media set a “quick win” goal to add sustainability criteria—such as local sourcing, reduced packaging, and minority- and women-owned businesses—to their purchasing practices.
+One of the pilot units, Penn State Public Media set a “quick win” goal to add sustainability criteria — such as local sourcing, reduced packaging, and minority- and women-owned businesses — to their purchasing practices.

 Big Wins: Larger, longer term initiatives linked strongly to a unit’s unique mission and expertise.
 A well-selected, ambitious initiative can galvanize a group and deliver real results.
 These require more investment of resources and can even involve a change in structure or business model.

 Penn State Public Media set a “big win” goal of bolstering an existing, very ambitious project called Water Blues, Green Solutions, a public service media project on green infrastructure/value of ecosystem services.